syncfusion-content/javascript-docs/js/Spreadsheet/Undo-Redo.md

 api: /api/js/ejspreadsheet
 ---

-# Undo and Redo with JavaScript Spreadsheet
+# Undo and Redo in JavaScript Spreadsheet

 Spreadsheet provides the support to perform undo and redo operations.
 You can set [`allowUndoRedo`](https://help.syncfusion.com/api/js/ejspreadsheet#members:allowundoredo "allowUndoRedo") as true to enable undo redo feature.
 You can also use [`undoRedoStep`](https://help.syncfusion.com/api/js/ejspreadsheet#members:undoredostep "undoRedoStep") property to limit the undo redo action.